A lot of people ask me how I came to be involved in jiu-jitsu. This is my journey into martial arts as best as I can remember it.

 I grew up in Cape Town, South Africa.
 My dad, who has a black belt in Karate, used to teach a few classes a month as a hobby.
 Like other kids, I worshiped my father and used to think he was invincible.

-My dad approached the ex-boyfriend and asked him to calm down This only incited the guy further to the point that he pulled out a knife, before waving it threateningly.
+My dad approached the ex-boyfriend and asked him to calm down.
+This only incited the guy further, to the point that he pulled out a knife and began waving it threateningly.
 My old man took a karate stance in preparation for a fight, fortunately that was all it took to deter the guy and he cleared off.
 I was so proud of my father and drawing from this inspiration, realized then and there that I would one day become a martial artist.

 From that point on my obsession with the martial arts began.
 I remember watching ‘American Ninja’, ‘Kickboxer’, ‘The Karate Kid’ and ‘Enter the Dragon’ and countless other 80’s martial arts films over and over again.
 I could recite every line of dialogue of Jean-Claude van Damme’s ‘Bloodsport’ from memory.
 Hell, I probably still can.
 My bedroom walls were covered with posters of Bruce Lee and Chuck Norris.

 At the age of seven I began attending Judo lessons at my school.
 The classes were run by an old Dutchman named Mr Sukel.
-Although I wasn’t the most athletic or coordinated kid, I fell in love with the sport instantly.
+Although I wasn’t the most athletic or coordinated kid, I instantl fell in love with the sport.
 Some of my best childhood memories are of walking to judo class, excitedly anticipating the new throws or pins I would learn that evening.